fhir-fuel/fhir-storage-and-analytics-track/README.md

 More and more developers about to start design storage for FHIR data.
 Some start from existing schema, others wish to design for FHIR from beginning.
-We hope this group/track will share experience about FHIR storage implementation, as well as analytics on FHIR dataset.
+We hope this group/track will share experience about FHIR storage implementation, as well as analytics on FHIR datasets.

 ## What i have to do to be part of it?